beezwax/markdown-compiler/doc/parser.md

 some building blocks called Terminals or Tokens.
 In our code, we'll tell the _WORD_ token to match `[a-z]+` and the _NUMBER_ token will match just [0-9].

-If we want to manually test this grammar, we can use the substitution model to try do it.
-All we have to do is replace rules with their body until all we have are terminals.
+To try out this grammar, all we need to know is the substitution model.
+We just replace rules with their definition until all we have are terminals.
 Let's say I want to match `foo = 1`.
-We must start from the initial rule and see if we can generate that:
+We must start from the initial rule and see if we can get to that:

 ```
 Assign = Identifier EQUALS Number